 Note 2.
-Fly 1-2, deviating around eyewall if conditions require (eyewall assumed to extend 20 nm from center in this figure).
+Fly 1-2, deviating around eyewall if conditions required (eyewall assume to extend 20 nm from center in this figure).
 If deviation is required, fly 1.5 circles around eyewall before continuing to point 2.
-Otherwise, if conditions permit, fly directly through circulation center.
+Otherwise if conditions permit, fly directly through circulation center.

 Note 3.
-Fly 2-3, deviating around convection if necessary
+Fly 2-3, deviating around convection, if necessary.

 Note 4.
-Fly 3-4, as described in segment 1-2; however, if full circle done in first pass, only half circle required
+Fly 3-4, as describe in segment 1-2; however if full circle done in first pass, only half circle is required.
 Note 5.
-Duration: 1624 nm, or 3.7 hours + 1 hour for deviations--pattern could be extended if time allows for even greater radial coverage
+Duration 1624 nm, or 3.7 hours + 1 hour for deviations-pattern could be extended if time allows for greater radial coverage